-If someone is injured on the job, contact your supervisor immediately and summon any needed medical help.
-You also should use the supplies located in the first-aid kit to stabilize the injury as much as possible until medical help arrives.
-Your supervisor is trained in first-aid and will help any injured worker.
+- If someone is injured on the job, contact your supervisor immediately and summon any needed medical help. - In case of injury call 911.
+An Incident Report form should be completed if there is property damage and a Habitat International Accident Report should be completed if personal injury has occurred. - You also should use the supplies located in the first-aid kit to stabilize the injury as much as possible until medical help arrives. - Your supervisor is trained in first-aid and will help any injured worker.
 Insurance forms necessary to obtain emergency medical care are located in every first-aid kit.